 The book represents a radical break away from traditional teaching methods.
-In the spirit of the book, the exhibition The Ignorant Schoolmaster seeks to break away from traditional methods of exhibiting and disseminating art.
-The exhibition is a curatorial experiment that examines how a book may be translated into an art exhibition, exploring the relationships between art, institution and the art experience.
+In the spirit of the book, the exhibition is a curatorial experiment that examines how a book may be translated into an art exhibition, exploring the relationships between art, institution and the art experience.

 The Ignorant Schoolmaster is curated by Mikkel Elming.